 Now that you’ve done everything on your part to make sure you do get paid, there’s still the off chance that a brand may just not want to pay you.
 Or totally forget.
 What do you do?

 Follow up persistently.
-Give yourself 1-2 weeks to follow up and get an update that you can.
+Give yourself 1-2 weeks to follow up and get an update if you can.
 Sometimes it’s just being the squeaky wheel that will get you paid.
 If this doesn’t work, move on to Step Two.

 CALL THEM!
 Pick up the phone and give them a call.
 This will likely get a fire under their butts.
 When you call, be sure to ask if there’s someone in accounts payable who you can reach out to.
 This is the person in the organization who is responsible for paying any invoices to vendors.
+Be consistent and follow up multiple times when you are not getting a response.
+You can even head to LinkedIn to reach out to someone demanding an update if things continue.

 If you’re still not getting a response from your contact and also accounts payable, you will need to send a payment demand letter.
 This letter is designed to be a final notice that payment is due before taking legal action.
 You can easily Google sample payment demand letters to get an idea of what should be included.
 Or you can always work with a lawyer to help create this.
 This letter will usually escalate the situation and hopefully get you paid finally.